yortus/safenum/README.md

 ```ts
 function parseSafeInt(rawNum: string): number
 ```
 Parses the string `rawNum` as an integer number.
-If parsing consumes the entire string and the resulting value is a [SAFE_INTEGER](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger), then the number is returned.
-Otherwise throws a `RangeError`.
+If parsing consumes the entire string and the resulting value is a [SAFE_INTEGER](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger), then the number is returned, otherwise throws a `RangeError`.
+If `rawNum` is not a string, a `TypeError` is thrown.

 ```ts
 function parseSafeFloat(rawNum: string): number
 ```
 Parses the string `rawNum` as a floating point number.
-If parsing consumes the entire string and the resulting value can be represented with no loss of precision, then the number is returned.
-Otherwise throws a `RangeError`.
+If parsing consumes the entire string and the resulting value can be represented with no loss of precision, then the number is returned, otherwise throws a `RangeError`.
+If `rawNum` is not a string, a `TypeError` is thrown.

 ```ts
 function tryParseSafeInt(rawNum: string): number
 ```
 Parses the string `rawNum` as an integer number.
-If parsing consumes the entire string and the resulting value is a [SAFE_INTEGER](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger), then the number is returned.
-Otherwise returns `undefined`.
+If parsing consumes the entire string and the resulting value is a [SAFE_INTEGER](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger), then the number is returned, otherwise returns `undefined`.
+Also returns `undefined` if `rawNum` is not a string.

 ```ts
 function tryParseSafeFloat(rawNum: string): number
 ```
 Parses the string `rawNum` as a floating point number.
-If parsing consumes the entire string and the resulting value can be represented with no loss of precision, then the number is returned.
-Otherwise returns `undefined`.
+If parsing consumes the entire string and the resulting value can be represented with no loss of precision, then the number is returned, otherwise returns `undefined`.
+Also returns `undefined` if `rawNum` is not a string.

 #### Development